Nuno111/Automated-calories-tracker/README.md

 ## Current issues

 The API used does not support fibres import, this way we can only fetch proteins, carbs and fats.

+## Disclamer

+This script is not to be sold or used for commercialy purposes outside authorization.

+It was made for personal use only.